engineer-ece/Home/README.md

 * I only talk to my family members.
 * I not talk to anyone , even some relative,neighbours
+* I not disture other, so you should not disture me.

 # Learn for good life